OpenStackSanDiego/SecurityServiceChains/Lab2.md

 openstack sfc port pair group create --port-pair Netmon2-PortPair Netmon2-PairGroup openstack sfc port chain create --port-pair-group Netmon1-PairGroup --port-pair-group Netmon2-PairGroup --flow-classifier FC-WebServer-HTTP PC1
 ```

+## Enable Monitoring/IDS Functions

+See Lab #1 for the commands to startup TCPDump or Snort.
+Startup either TCPDump or Snort IDS (not IPS) on each of netmon1 and netmon2.
+Only run one function on each monitor.

+* Monitor traffic through the netmon1 service function with TCPDump or Snort IDS
+* Monitor traffic through the netmon2 service function with TCPDump or Snort IDS

 ## Tear down the lab

 * Delete the NetMon virtual machines